Launchpad Translations API

 Devising a good API for a single PO template

-- Other than the simple properties, the most interesting bit here is how do you get statistics for a bunch of attached PO files.
+- Other than the simple properties, the most interesting bit here is how to get statistics for a bunch PO files attached to a template.
 If you don't do anything but just export a single method to list out all the PO files, you'll be doing one API call for each of the languages for a PO template and that's going to be very slow.
 Eg. to get full status export for Ubuntu out of LP you'd need to do some ~400k API calls.

-So, a much better solution to that is to provide a method which gives you all related PO file statistics: "getPOFilesWithStatistics()" which returns tuples of form (POFile, translated_count, changed_count, unreviewed_count, untranslated_count) directly.
-FWIW, I'd keep this a separate step as well, so this would be bug/branch 3 already
+A much better solution to that is to provide a method which gives you all related PO file statistics: e.g. getPOFilesWithStatistics() which returns tuples of form (POFile, translated_count, changed_count, unreviewed_count, untranslated_count) directly.
+FWIW, I'd keep this a separate step as well.

-- And only then, as the final step, I'd do an export of IPOTemplateS(ubs)et APIs for all the different objects that have them.
+IPOTemplateS(ubs)et API - as the final step, I'd do an export of IPOTemplateS(ubs)et APIs for all the different objects that have them.
 As another part of this step, you'd probably want to do the similar to above and provide a getPOFilesWithStatistics(language) method on them.